run-llama/llama_index/CONTRIBUTING.md

 Then, create a new Python virtual environment using poetry.

 - [Install poetry](https://python-poetry.org/docs/#installation) - this will help you manage package dependencies
-- `poetry shell` - this command creates a virutal envrionment, which keeps installed packages contained to this project
+- `poetry shell` - this command creates a virtual environment, which keeps installed packages contained to this project
 - `poetry install --with dev,docs` - this will install all dependencies needed for most local development

 Now you should be set!